Berdir/tmgmt/README.txt

   sources.
 - A suggestions system that makes recommendations about related content that could be translated with the same job.
+- Sources can declare which parts of a source text should not be translated, for example placeholders for user interface strings.

 The following sources are currently supported: